 - Sterile Scalpel

 - Iodine Spray

-- Spray heavily with iodine.
+STEP #8: Spray the affected area heavily with iodine.

+STEP #9: Isolate the animal.
 We kept Jewel in the isolation pen for about 3 days to keep a close eye on her & to ensure that the infection was gone before re-introducing her to the herd.
 She is all healed up & happy now!